-The person(s) named above is/are currently living in (or, if currently in hospital or other ins in immediately prior to hospital/institution admission) a supervised publicly or privately operate follows: Emergency Shelter Program Name: This emergency shelter must appear on the CoC's Housing Inventory Chart submitted as part CoC Homeless Assistance application to HUD or otherwise be recognized by the CoC as part (e.g., newly established Emergency Shelter).
-Authorized Agency Representative Signature: Date The person(s) named above is/are currently receiving financial and supportive services for homeless.
+follows: Emergency Shelter Program Name: This emergency shelter must appear on the CoC's Housing Inventory Chart submitted as part of Homeless Assistance application to HUD or otherwise be recognized by the CoC as part of the newly established Emergency Shelter).
+Authorized Agency Representative Signature:: Date Living Situation: Recently Homeless - The person(s) named above is/are currently receiving financial and supportive services for homeless.
 Loss of such assistance would result in a return to homelessness (ex.
-Households Programs, residents of Permanent Supportive Housing Programs participating in Moving On, authorized Agency Representative Signature: in Rapid Rehousing etc.) This referring agency must appear on the CoC's Housing Inventory Chart submitted as part of CoC Homeless Assistance application to HUD or otherwise be recognized by the CoC as part inventory.
-Immediately prior to entering the household's current living situation, the person(s) named aboresiding in: ove was/were emergency shelter OR applace unfit for human habitation Authorized Agency Representative Signature:
+Households in Rehousing Programs, residents of Permanent Supportive Housing Programs participating in M Authorized Agency Representative Signature: n Rapid This referring agency must appear on the CoC's Housing Inventory Chart submitted as part of CoC Homeless Assistance application to HUD or otherwise be recognized by the CoC as part inventory.
+Immediately prior to entering the household's current living situation, the person(s) named aboresiding in: ve was/were emergency shelter OR a place unfit for human habitation Authorized Agency Representative Signature: